Content Management Systems, Webshops and Private Clouds.

 Functional features and non-functional qualitative requirements will be described in the software specification.
 Acceptance criteria will include all conditions that must be met after delivery.

-Last but not least, the expected cost framework needs to be weighed against the available budget.
-In the course of this, the payment modalities and the presentation of interim invoices after the achievement of project goals need to be clarified.
+Last but not least, the cost framework needs to be weighed against the available budget.
+In the course of this, the payment modalities and the submission of interim invoices, after achieving specific project goals, need to be clarified.

 There’s got to be time for that